Cricket Australia loses major sponsor over players' 'conspiracy' to cheat

 SYDNEY (Reuters) - Australia’s Magellan Financial Group Ltd canceled a naming rights sponsorship deal with Cricket Australia after it banned players involved in a ball-tampering scandal, the biggest blow to the country’s governing body reeling from the incident.

-Though some sponsors of Australian cricketers have pulled individual sponsorship deals, the decision by Magellan suggests the financial impact of the episode will go to the core of Australia’s favorite sport.
+Though some sponsors of Australian cricketers have pulled individual sponsorship deals, the decision by Magellan suggests the financial impact of the episode will go to the core of a sport seen by many Australians as the embodiment of fairness.

-Late on Wednesday, Cricket Australia slapped captain Steve Smith and vice-captain David Warner with 12-month bans from international and domestic cricket for their role in a scandal that has rocked the sport.
+Late on Wednesday, Cricket Australia slapped captain Steve Smith and vice-captain David Warner with 12-month bans from international and domestic cricket for their role in an episode that has earned condemnation from leaders all the way up to the prime minister.

 Cameron Bancroft, who was caught on camera attempting to scuff up the ball with improvised sandpaper during a test against South Africa in Cape Town, was banned for nine months.
 All three were sent home from South Africa.

-In a statement on Thursday, Magellan said it was ending its contract with Cricket Australia a year into a three-year deal which was based on shared values of “integrity, leadership, dedication and an unwavering customer-first culture”.
+Magellan said it was ending its contract with Cricket Australia seven months into a three-year deal which was based on shared values of “integrity, leadership, dedication and an unwavering customer-first culture”.

 “A conspiracy by the leadership of the Australian Men’s Test Cricket Team which broke the rules with a clear intention to gain an unfair advantage during the third test in South Africa goes to the heart of integrity,” Magellan CEO Hamish Douglass said in the statement.